cofoeducistudent/BMMDB_c/README.md

 Inspiration was provided on the StackOverflow website.
 Below are some key coders that provided solutions to some of my trickier issues.

+* Code from Stackoverflow - Philip Feldmann...
+Keep text from overspilling out of columns */ 'keep-insideBSol' ..
+CSS
 * Code assistance ...
 Pymongo search - Stack Overflow *
 * sr9yar - Stack Overflow *
 * user3375448 - Stack Overflow *